sguox002/leetcode/leetcode-all.md

 - sort makes things easier.
 - sort using given order

+<<-324	Wiggle Sort II    		30.4%	Medium
+idea: we shall find the median and divide them into smaller and larger. brutal force: we arrange left right left right ... virtual index: this is hard.
+->>
+<<-280	Wiggle Sort    		64.3%	Medium
+do it inplace. this allows >= and <= sort and swap neighboring.
+->>
+<<-215	Kth Largest Element in an Array    		56.9%	Medium
+partitioning
+nth_element
+priority_queue.
+->>

 <<-451	Sort Characters By Frequency    		63.8%	Medium
 lambda with capture
 ```